How to Install Exalate for Jira on Docker?

 Issues while running the Exalate server for Jira Cloud

-Logs will be generated under the directory: /opt/jcloudnode/data/logs (in the docker container)
+Logs are generated under the directory: /opt/jcloudnode/data/logs (in the docker container)

 Support